m-h-miller/quora_clone/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account.
+- [X] Create an account.
-- [ ] Log in / Log out.
+- [X] Log in / Log out.
+- [X] Log in as guest.
-- [ ] A user can create, read, edit, and delete questions.
+- [X] A user can create, read, edit, and delete questions.
-- [ ] A user can create, read, edit, and delete answers for questions.
+- [X] A user can create, read, edit, and delete answers for questions.
 - [ ] A user can create, read, edit, and delete comments on answers.
 - [ ] A user can follow questions, topics, and users.
 This adds the subject's activity to the user's home feed.
+- [X] A user can view another user's activity feed.
-- [ ] A user can view different feeds based on topic & user.
+- [ ] A user can view activity feeds based on topic.
 - [ ] Tag questions with multiple 'topics' and search questions by 'topics' (tags).
 - [ ] Search through questions & answers for blocks of text.